Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 ## Creating a New Namespace

-You can create a new Namespace in two ways:
+We can create a new Namespace in two ways:

 ### Imperative way

 ->  You can simply run the command:

 ```
-kubectl create Namespace <insert-Namespace-name-here>
+kubectl create Namespace
 ```

 ### Declarative way

--> You can also create a YAML file with the following contents:
+We can also create a YAML file with the following contents:

 Newspace.yaml: